 Nothing here just yet.
 Stay tuned, or send us your suggestions!

 It seems like almost every week now that another new book on the petroleum industry turns up in the bookstores.
 There’s no shortage of reading or viewing material on the web or on video either.
 Below you’ll find a starting list.

 Crude World: The Violent Twilight of Oil, by Peter Maass.
-Alfred A. Knopf: New York, 2009.
+New York: Alfred A. Knopf, 2009.

 A DVD containing a presentation Matt Simmons made that cast aspersions on Saudi estimates of their national oil reserves along with four interviews.
 The production values are low and the material is often dense and technical but this can still be an interesting and informative watch, particularly when Simmons is explaining peak oil.

-Matt Simmons is an energy analyst with some interesting things to say about where the oil & gas industry is headed.
-Click here to check out his wbesite, or see if one of his videos is available at your public library.
+Mini-review: Matthew Simmons, who passed away in 2010, was an energy analyst who had some interesting things to say about where the oil & gas industry is headed.
+BBC Radio 4 has a small archive of interviews with him.
+Or check to see if one of his videos is available at your public library.